mloberg/mloberg.github.com/site/_posts/2015-12-23-mulitple-versions-of-symfony-components.md

 layout: post
 title: Supporting Multiple Versions of Symfony Components
 category: symfony
+descriptions: >
+  With the release of Symfony 3.0 how do you support users that may be running either 2 or 3?
+We talk about how to support multiple versions of Symfony components and dive into how to test it on TravisCI.
 ---
 Symfony recently released version 3.0 of their components and framework.
 I use these components in a couple of my own packages, along with a bunch of other